 The list of ten above would take about five months to work through, and for some, that might seem slow, but if the skills gained would last forever, would it be worth it?
 Would it be worth it if the second list of five, in particular, protects you from ever relapsing back into your old ways?
 Five months is nothing in the big scheme of life, and this is just a simple example.

 My average nutrition coaching client needs to lose 25 lbs or more.
 We’re looking at four months of losing 1-2 pounds per week, which is very doable and sustainable.
 So, for the sake of perspective, my example above of spending five months to achieve your goals is not that long.

 Be careful about dismissing an opportunity for growth and change because of the time commitment.
 The time will pass regardless, and no matter how much you need to lose, if what you’ve been trying is not yielding the results you’re seeking, maybe it’s time to consider a different solution.

 Closing thoughts for my readers:

 If you’re someone who feels like you know what you should be doing, but you’re struggling to take consistent action and or achieve the success with your health that you’re seeking, then consider getting some help.
 The most successful people from all walks of life have coaches for every area you can imagine…including nutrition.

 Beating yourself up for struggling to reach your health and fitness goals is like scolding a 1st grader for not being able to do college-level algebra.
-They simply don’t have the skill set to do what you’re asking which is exactly like the limiting factors I’m referring to with regard to your health.
+They simply don’t have the skill set to do what you’re asking, precisely like the limiting factors I’m referring to about your health.

-Remember, at some point in life, we all need a little help.
+Remember, we all need a little help at some point in life.

 Best of luck in your journey.